californiapolicylab/hashed-linkage/README.md

 This is the repository of code described in the California Policy Lab's [Hashed Linkages for Administrative Datasets](https://www.capolicylab.org/connecting-families-to-benefits-using-linked-data-a-toolkit/) guide.
 There are broadly two steps to a hashed linkage
 (described in detail in the guide), hashing and linkage.
-At present, this repository contains code for the hashing step; code for the linkage step is in the process of being prepared for distribution.
+This respository contains code for both of these steps.
 The files intended for use by an end user are as follows:

 ##### Hashing